 Bernard Ellorin's talent and dedication to Kulintang music and his knowledge of authentic Maguindanao and Maranao Kulintang music as learned from the Master Kalanduyan has been vital to the growth of Samahan's Kulintang Music Ensemble.
 Since 1996, he has been the Kulintang player and Director of the Samahan Kulintang Ensemble which provides live Kulintang music for the Mindanao dance performances.
 Original members of the Kulintang Ensemble besides Bernard, are SDSU alumni, Eric Abutin, Chris Feraro and Severino Reyes, who all went through the basic Kulintang training with Master Kalanduyan.
 The group eventually adapted the name Pakaraguian Kulintang Ensemble, merging with the group formed by Bernard and his UCLA music student colleagues.

-Bernard received his Bachelor's degree in Ethomusicology, cum laude, from the Univ. of California, Los Angeles in 2003 and his Masters of Arts in Music, majoring in Ethnomusicology in 2008 from the Univ. of Hawaii, Manoa.
-He is presently a Ph.
-D. candidate in Ethnomusicology at the Univ. of Hawaii, Manoa, working on his dissertation research about the Bajau kulintang in Malaysia under the Fulbright Fellowship and Asian Cultural Center grant.
+Bernard received his Bachelor's degree in Ethomusicology, cum laude, from the Univ. of California, Los Angeles, his Masters of Arts in Music, majoring in Ethnomusicology and his PhD in Ethnomusicology from the Univ. of Hawaii, Manoa.
+His dissertation was about the Bajau kulintang in Malaysia under the Fulbright Fellowship and Asian Cultural Center grant.
+Read more about Bernard's Philippine music career - http://www.positivelyfilipino.com/magazine/a-career-in-roots-music